-Will Leonard enters his second season with the San Jose Sharks, as the Assistant Athletic Trainer.
-Prior to joining the Sharks, he served as the Head Athletic Trainer for the San Jose Barracuda (2018-2021).
+Will Leonard enters his third season with the San Jose Sharks, first as Head Athletic Trainer.
+He previously was the Assistant Athletic Trainer for two years, and served as the Head Athletic Trainer for the San Jose Barracuda (2018-2022).
 This is Leonard's second stint with the Sharks organization, after serving as an intern athletic trainer during the 2009-10 season.